 The test's sensitivity affects identifying the false positives related to cardiovascular disease and other heart diseases [1].
 If one is trying to find people who might have heart disease, for instance, and their test results lead them to construct a predictor machine, they can rest assured that the number of false positives will be low.
 The predictor machine aggregates all available data for a given dataset.
 After receiving the data, a shadow copy is created.
 The results from the data set are then communicated to an unnamed classifier per the machine's instructions.
 The machine inputs the factors that matter most and then uses those factors to rank the rest.
 If a person is tested and the results come back positive while still valid, then the person is safe.
 However, the person may experience negative side effects, such as anxiety, as a result.
 The identified person must have cardiac issues determined by the predictor machine's diagnostic.
 Therefore, the machine should provide the highest possible risk of having the condition.

 3.4.
 Logistic Regression Model

-We have developed logistic regression model using machine learning algorithm.
-We have trained the model using the dataset which contains 303 rows and 14 column with heart related data.
+Logistic regression model is developed using machine learning algorithm.
+The model is trained using the dataset from IEEE data port which contains 303 rows and 14 column with heart related data.

-⇒ Heartdata.describe()
+\Rightarrow Heartdata.describe()